zoom/sample-registration-app/README.md

 fix the issues for you.
 Most IDEs can also automatically fix linter errors as you save.

 ### Testing
-At this time there are no e2e or unit tests as this is a sample.
-This may be added in the future and I encourage you to create a pull request adding tests.
+At this time there are no e2e or unit tests.
+I encourage you to create a pull request adding tests!
+I hear [Cypress](https://www.cypress.io/) is a great framework :)

 ## Need help?